Locations:

 How is COVID diagnosed during pregnancy?

-A COVID-19 diagnosis in pregnancy is the same process as a diagnosis when you’re not pregnant.
+A COVID-19 diagnosis in pregnancy is the same process as the diagnosis when you’re not pregnant.
 Your healthcare provider may diagnose COVID based on symptoms and likelihood of exposure to the virus.
 A laboratory test that involves swabbing your nasal fluid is the only way to definitively diagnose COVID-19.

 What should I do if I test positive for COVID while pregnant?